candidtim/cookiecutter-flask-minimal/README.md

  - sample test and testing set-up, as per
    [Testing Flask Applications](https://flask.palletsprojects.com/en/2.1.x/testing/)

+ - optional (and off by deafult) configuration for flake8, black and mypy

  - Makefile with a few typical tasks automated (see generated README for details)